 The reports of the mysterious lady in blue have been coming in for several decades at the Irvine Ranch House in Orange County.
 It has been suggested that she is actually the spirit of Kathryn Helena Irvine Lillard, who is said to have died in the building at a fairly young age due to some serious complications in childbirth in1920.

 There is also a tall man that has been sensed by various people.
-It’s believed he’s Kathryn Helena Irvine Lillard’s Father James H. Irvine.
-Also staff often hear someone singing when there is no one there.
+It’s believed he’s Kathryn Helena Irvine Lillard’s, Father James H. Irvine.
+Also, the staff often hear someone singing when there is no one there.

 Stanley House is a historic home located in the Garden Grove area of the OC.
-It has long held a reputation for being one of the most haunted places in Orange County thanks to a number of ghostly inhabitants.
+It has long held a reputation for being one of the most haunted locations in Orange County, thanks to several ghostly inhabitants.

-Movie legend John Wayne aka ‘The Duke’ loved Newport Beach so much that it seems like he may have decided to stick around even after his death.
-The Wild Goose is the luxury yacht that he purchased in 1979, just a few short months before his cancer claimed his life.
+Movie legend John Wayne aka ‘The Duke, ‘ loved Newport Beach so much that it seems like he may have decided to stick around even after his death.
+The Wild Goose is the luxury yacht he purchased in 1979, just a few short months before his cancer claimed his life.

 It seems like he has decided to make the most of it in his afterlife since those who hire it out often hear loud footsteps and experience lights that switch on and off on their own and doors in empty rooms mysteriously locking themselves.

-These strange occurrences have been happening for decades and have been experienced by a variety of different people, some of whom even to seen the apparition of John Wayne himself.
+These strange occurrences have been happening for decades and have been experienced by various people, some of whom even to seen the apparition of John Wayne himself.

-Black Star Canyon sits in the foothills of the Santa Ana Mountains and is considered to be one of the most haunted places in Orange County.
-The area is known for its natural beauty by day, but at night things become very different indeed.
+Black Star Canyon sits in the foothills of the Santa Ana Mountains.
+The area is known for its natural beauty by day, but things become very different at night.

-Those who have braved the canyon after dark, tell tales of horrifying deranged screaming, shadow figures that seem to shapeshift, ghostly apparitions and even satanic rituals taking place.
+After dark, those who have braved the canyon tell tales of horrifying deranged screaming, shadow figures that seem to shapeshift, ghostly apparitions, and even satanic rituals taking place.

-Some believe that a great deal of the paranormal activity linked to the location can be blamed on the fact that Black Star Canyon was the site of an Indian massacre at the hands of the Spanish Conquistadors in 1831.
+Some believe that a great deal of the paranormal activity linked to the location can be blamed on the fact that Black Star Canyon was the site of an Indian massacre at the Spanish Conquistadors’ hands in 1831.

-It may be the happiest place on Earth, but Disneyland is also said to be one of the most haunted places in Orange County.
-It is said to be haunted by the spirit of Walt Disney himself who apparently likes to wander around the Magic Kingdom.
+It may be the happiest place on Earth, but Disneyland also harbors quite a haunted reputation.
+It is said to be haunted by the spirit of Walt Disney himself, who apparently likes to wander around the Magic Kingdom.

-The scattering of loved one’s ashes has become something of a tradition at Disneyland even although it is actually forbidden.
+The scattering of loved one’s ashes has become something of a tradition at Disneyland even though it is forbidden.
 Employees regularly have to clean up ashes and bone fragments.